noobdigital87/dg_sprint_core/HowToUse.md

 --[[
     1. When a player joins give him the appropiate settings ]]

--- Enable sprinting features when a player joins
--- Each player can have customized sprinting settings core.register_on_joinplayer(function(player)
+core.register_on_joinplayer(function(player)
     dg_sprint_core.enable_aux1(player, true) -- Enable sprinting with the auxiliary key dg_sprint_core.enable_double_tap(player, true) -- Enable sprinting with double-tap